How to Raise Money for a Business Without a Loan

 Invoice factoring is becoming increasingly popular in many countries as an alternative way of funding businesses.
 It involves selling unpaid invoices to a factoring company.

 Not only is it a great way to improve cash flow in your business, but it also helps raise funds for business growth.
-Therefore, consider invoice factoring when there are a lot of outstanding invoices.
+Plus, it significantly reduces your accounting responsibilities, as a factoring company assumes your collection responsibilities.

 Let’s take a look at how it works.

-You present details of your invoices to a factoring company; they review them and determine your eligibility for the factoring facility.
-After assessing the risks involved, they give you their quote.
-After an invoice factoring agreement is signed, the company will give you money.
+First, you present details of your invoices to a factoring company (also known as a “factor”).
+The factor then reviews the sales ledger you’ve proposed to factor, and they determine your eligibility for the factoring facility.
+After assessing the risks involved, they provide their quote.
+After an invoice factoring agreement is signed, the factoring process begins.

 Hire purchase is the financing solution for businesses that want to buy assets without paying the total amount at once.
 Owning assets through this method improves your business earnings since you can acquire equipment that you could otherwise never buy.